-Commission for Refugees) or the NOVACOM SERVICES, a subsidiary of CLS equips more than 1500 humanitarian vehicles in the world NOVACOM SERVICES, a CLS subsidiary, geolocates the vehicles of organisations working in the front line to save lives.
-Jean Muller, in charge of humanitarian applications at NOVACOM SERVICES explains: "The trust which these organisations have placed in NOVACOM SERVICES enables close cooperation in the field through the Humanav Next project that is consolidating and legitimising our involvement in the humanitarian world."

-By helping the victims of these disasters through its solutions, CLS and its subsidiary are indispensable players wherever EARTHQUAKES Tectonic plates are being subjected to phenomenal pressures.
+NOVACOM SERVICES, a subsidiary of CLS equips more than 1500 humanitarian vehicles in the world. ©UN NOVACOM SERVICES, a CLS subsidiary, geolocates the vehicles of organisations working in the front line to save lives.
+Christophe VASSAL, Chief Executif Officer of CLS, head quarter of NOVACOM SERVICES explains: "The trust which these organisations have placed in NOVACOM SERVICES enables close cooperation in the field through the Humanav Next project that is consolidating and legitimising our involvement in the humanitarian world."
+By helping the victims of these disasters through its solutions, CLS and its subsidiary are indispensable players wherever extreme climate situations occur.
+EXTREME EVENTS MANAGED FROM SPACE Often in the news, extreme climate situations are sadly becoming more frequent.
+How are we to deal with violent meteorological phenomena, cataclysmic earthquakes and migration of climate refugees?
+By using CLS's world-wide operational satellite solutions for early warning of hurricanes or for managing emergency aid vehicles.
+A closer look at these operations.
+EARTHQUAKES Tectonic plates are being subjected to phenomenal pressures.
 Earthquakes created by these shifting plates are thus occurring more frequently.
 Altamira information, a CLS subsidiary, offers a solution for providing terrain maps and expertise in interpreting radar satellite data for the zones concerned.
 By measuring ground movements and highlighting differences before and after events, Altamira facilitates the work of rescue teams while indicating which zones are likely to suffer aftershocks, thus providing backup for relief workers in the field during climate catastrophes.